 The tumor has spread to any other organ, such as the lungs, bones, or the brain (any T, any N, M1).

-Recurrent: Recurrent cancer is cancer that comes back after treatment.
+Recurrent: Recurrent cancer is cancer that has come back after treatment.
 It may be found in the kidney area or in another part of the body.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .